 2. Agree to Disagree

 Have you ever heard the lamentation not to talk about religion or politics at social gatherings?
-This can be a great piece of advice for couples who have opposite social views.
+This can be a great piece of advice for couples who have the opposite social views.
 You must decide which is more important, your love for your partner or who you last voted for.

 The best piece of relationship advice for disagreements is to agree to disagree.
 You’ll save yourselves a lot of grief!